-- (4) The magistrate may issue a search warrant only if the magistrate is satisfied there are reasonable grounds for suspecting: - (a) there is a particular thing or activity (the evidence) that may provide evidence of an offence against this Act; and - (b) the evidence is, or may be within the next 72 hours, at the place. - (5) The search warrant must state: - (a) that a stated inspector may, with necessary and reasonable help and force, enter the place and exercise the inspector's compliance powers; and - (b) the offence for which the search warrant is sought; and - (c) the evidence that may be seized under the search warrant; and - (d) the hours of the day or night when the place may be entered; and - (e) the date, within 7 days after the search warrant's issue, the search warrant ends.
+- (4) The magistrate may issue a search warrant only if the magistrate is satisfied there are reasonable grounds for suspecting- - (a) there is a particular thing or activity (the evidence) that may provide evidence of an offence against this Act; and - (b) the evidence is, or may be within the next 72 hours, at the place. - (5) Subject to subsection (6), the search warrant must state- - (a) that a stated inspector may, with necessary and reasonable help and force, enter the place and exercise the inspector's compliance powers; and - (b) the offence for which the search warrant is sought; and - (c) the evidence that may be seized under the search warrant; and - (d) the hours of the day or night when the place may be entered; and - (e) the date, within 7 days after the search warrant's issue, the search warrant ends. - (6) An inspector may apply to a magistrate for a search warrant by telephone, fax or other prescribed means if the inspector considers the urgency of the situation requires it and, in such a case, the following provisions will apply: - (a) the magistrate may complete and sign the warrant without the provision of sworn evidence and without a written application that states the grounds on which the warrant is sought if the magistrate is satisfied that there are reasonable grounds for issuing the warrant urgently; - (b) if the magistrate completes and signs a warrant under paragraph (a), the magistrate must then tell the inspector- - (i) the terms of the warrant (as contemplated by subsection (5)); and - (ii) the date on which, and the time at which, the warrant was signed; - (c) if steps are taken under paragraph (b), the inspector must then- - (i) complete a form of warrant in the same terms as the warrant signed by the magistrate and write on the form- - (A) the name of the magistrate; and - (B) the date on which, and the time at which, the warrant was signed; and - (ii) send the magistrate the completed form of warrant not later than the day after the warrant is executed or comes to an end; - (d) a form of warrant completed by an inspector under paragraph (c) has the same force and effect as a warrant issued by the magistrate under subsections (4) and (5).

-168 Announcement before entry on warrant
+168-Announcement before entry on warrant

-- (1) Before executing a search warrant, the inspector named in the warrant or an assistant to the inspector must: - (a) announce that he or she is authorised by the warrant to enter the place; and

-- (b) give any person at the place an opportunity to allow that entry. - (2) However, the inspector or an assistant to the inspector is not required to comply with subsection (1) if he or she believes on reasonable grounds that immediate entry to the place is needed to ensure: - (a) the safety of any person; or - (b) that the effective execution of the warrant is not frustrated.
+- (1) Before executing a search warrant, the inspector named in the warrant or an assistant to the inspector must- - (a) announce that he or she is authorised by the warrant to enter the place; and - (b) give any person at the place an opportunity to allow that entry. - (2) However, the inspector or an assistant to the inspector is not required to comply with subsection (1) if he or she believes on reasonable grounds that immediate entry to the place is needed to ensure- - (a) the safety of any person; or - (b) that the effective execution of the warrant is not frustrated.

-169 Copy of warrant to be given to person with management or control of place
+169-Copy of warrant to be given to person with management or control of place

-If the person who has or appears to have management or control of a place is present at the place when a search warrant is being executed, the inspector must:
+If the person who has or appears to have management or control of a place is present at the place when a search warrant is being executed, the inspector must-

-- (a) identify himself or herself to that person by producing his or her identity card for inspection; and - (b) give that person a copy of the execution copy of the warrant.
+- (a) identify himself or herself to that person by producing his or her identity card for inspection; and - (b) give that person a copy of the warrant.

-Subdivision 3 Limitation on entry powers
+Subdivision 3-Limitation on entry powers

-170 Places used for residential purposes
+170-Places used for residential purposes